jhuintprog/fall2019/midterm_proj.md

 There is quite a bit of information in this project description, so it's split into several web documents.
 Click the links as noted below.

+## Getting started

+Once you and your partner have set up your Bitbucket repository, you can get started by cloning it, and then copying the files from the `midterm-project` directory of the `cs220fa19-public` repository into it.

 ## Sound

 You should read the [Sound](sound.html) section for some useful background on sound and how it can be represented digitally.

-## Detailed requirements
+## Functional requirements

-This section describes the detailed project requirements.
+This section describes the project's functional requirements.
 There are several parts.

 ### I/O routines